jeffkreeftmeijer/guidedown/examples/guide.md

     end
     ```

-Or you can pass strings using a pipe, if that's your thing:
+Or you can pipe strings to it, if that's your thing:

     $ cat examples/code_block.md | bin/guidedown
     This is a paragraph.